Travelling in Europe - Essential Travel Guides / Books (European Vacation)

 European Travel

 If you are travelling abroad, then travel guides ~ and language guides, if applicable ~ are essential.
-Do you wish to purchase travel guides online?
-I like to buy a number of different guides according to where we are going and what we shall be foing.
+I like to take a number of different guides, according to where we are going and what we shall be doing.

 Like so many other English families, we travel abroad ~ to Europe ~ every year, for our summer holiday .
 (Seeking out reliable warm weather and sunshine.)